 This response can lead to a host of different symptoms including headaches, eczema, irritable bowel, joint pain, fatigue, and mood imbalances.

-The symptoms of leaky gut are much broader than those associated with IBS.
+The symptoms of leaky gut are much broader than those associated with irritable bowel syndrome.
 This is because the level of impact leaky gut has is much wider.
 For example, leaky gut can impair absorption of nutrients, and therefore symptoms of nutrient deficiencies can be seen in those with leaky gut.
 These symptoms are broad and can be anything from low energy to imbalanced hormones to chronic skin conditions.

 Em: How can someone fix it?
 Or, more importantly, why is it important to fix it?
 Apart from it being super annoying!